List of coffee drinks: French press or cafetière

 A French press, also known as a press pot, coffee press, coffee plunger, cafetière (UK) or cafetière à piston, is a coffee brewing device patented by Italian designer Attilio Calimani in 1929.
 A French press requires a coarser grind of coffee than a drip brew coffee filter, as finer grounds will seep through the press filter and into the coffee.

 Coffee in a French press is brewed by placing the ground coffee in the empty beaker and adding hot (93–96 C) water, in proportions of about 28 g of coffee to 450 ml of water, more or less to taste.
 After approximately four minutes the plunger is pressed to separate the grounds and hold them at the bottom of the beaker, then the coffee is poured.
 Coffee press users have different preferences for how long to wait before pressing the plunger, with some enthusiasts preferring to wait longer than four minutes.

 Flash brew

 Flash brewing is another Japanese style of cold coffee brewing.
 It is similar to drip coffee, as it involves pouring hot water over ground coffee contained in a filter.
 In this method, a smaller amount of hot water is used and the coffee is dripped directly over ice which immediately cools the coffee down.
 Unlike cold brewing – another cold coffee method – flash brewed coffee preserves the flavor and acidity that is characteristic of hot drip coffee.
 Because of this, flash brew coffee is well suited for lighter roasts of coffee, chosen for their unique and complex flavors.
-In many coffeeshops and coffee chains, iced coffee is made by taking hot coffee and adding ice, which waters down the coffee over time.
+In many coffee shops and coffee chains, iced coffee is made by taking hot coffee and adding ice, which waters down the coffee over time.
 Flash brewing works around this issue.